Maestrale-class frigate: Philippines

 A delegation from the Philippines' Department of National Defense (DND) inspected ships of both the Maestrale and Soldati classes of frigates during their visit to Italy in February 2012 as possible candidates for the Deep Water Patrol Vessel project of the Philippine Navy.
 No indication of sales was made.

 A press conference by the DND on 2 August 2012 included the announcement of ongoing negotiations with the Italian government to purchase two Maestrale frigates for PhP 11.7 (approx. $240 million) billion and are expected to be delivered within 2013 after refurbishing.
 On 22 September the Philippines' Congress approved a budget that includes funding for the two frigates.
 The negotiations for the Maestrale-class ships were concluded without agreement to sell and transfers the ships, with the Philippine government opting to buy new frigates instead.

 On 4 July 2013, it was announced that the Philippines would acquire two new frigates.
 The cost of the acquisition would be $400 million for two new frigates, with the Philippines rejecting the Italian Navy's offer of refurbished Maestrale-class frigates.

 Indonesia

 On 10 June 2021, Ministry of Defense of Indonesia signed a contract with Fincantieri for acquisition of six FREMM frigates, two Maestrale-class frigates and other related logistical support.
 The two Maestrale class will be acquired and modernized by Fincantieri after the ships were retired from the Italian Navy.

+Ecuador

+On 24 April 2024, Ecuador began negotiations with Italy to acquire two Maestrale-class frigates as replacement for their aging Condell-class frigates.